ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/IProcedureBasicManeuver.rst

 IProcedureBasicManeuver
 =======================

-.. py:class:: IProcedureBasicManeuver
+.. py:class:: ansys.stk.core.stkobjects.aviator.IProcedureBasicManeuver

    object

    Interface used to access the options for a Basic Maneuver procedure.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: IProcedureBasicManeuver

 Overview
 --------